All Episodes

 Well, yes, you do.

-And they're hoping the government will tell them they don't want to compete.
+And they're hoping the government will tell them they don't want to compete or don't have to compete.

-Fundamentally, and we're gonna talk about this next hour when I get to the single biggest problem in K through twelve education today.
+Fundamentally, and we're going to talk about this next hour when I get to the single biggest problem in K through 12 education today.

 It's called the National Education Association.